pizzasuperapp/ChainlinkPizza/README.md

 ### External Adapters

-External adapters are what make Chainlink easily extensible, providing simple integration of custom computations and specialized APIs.
-A Chainlink node communicates with external adapters via a simple REST API.
+External adapters are what make Chainlink Pizza easily extensible, providing simple integration of custom computations and specialized APIs.
+A Chainlink Pizza node communicates with external adapters via a simple REST API.

 For more information on creating and using external adapters, please see our [external adapters page]